 JDA has seen how education and health are key to eliminating poverty, oppression, and extremism.
 JDA's regular presence in the areas where we work creates hope and public interest among the communities which has brought positive changes within their communities.
-The JDA WASH program began in 2009 and has since worked with 28 communities helping 34,670 beneficiaries gain access to safe water.
-During 2015, JDA's WASH team trained 1,334 women and 714 men in appropriate hygiene and sanitation practices throughout the villages of Bagh Ragh, Kohna Zawot, Paka Raja, Zargaran, Poshte Bagh, Pole Babo, and Nawabad.
-Hygiene & Sanitation education has increased awareness of personal and environmental hygiene, reducing diarrheal disease by 43%.
-JDA provided access to safe water through the drilling of 12 new wells benefiting 15,085 people including 4,700 students.
+During 2016, JDA's WASH team trained 1,206 women and 586 men in appropriate hygiene and sanitation practices throughout the villages of Ansary 7, Yaka Bagh, General Dawood, Rabat and Pole Babo.
+JDA provided access to safe water through the drilling of 11 new wells benefiting 13,522 people including 4,000 students.
 These water points take off a great burden from women and children who are obligated to fetch water from long distances and spend hours meeting their water needs.
-Since our work started in 2009, over 50,000 beneficiaries have gained access to safe water through 64 wells that have been drilled.
-Hand pump repair training is an essential part of the WASH program as it is an income generation opportunity for those who complete the course because they are able to repair broken hand pumps in their communities.
+In addition, 183 filters were distributed in Karnai Sai village in Sholgar district to provide with an alternative tool for clean water, benefiting 1,080 people.
+Throughout JDA's hygiene and sanitation training, 113 filters were also distributed, benefiting 1,056 people.
+Since our work started in 2009, we have worked with 36 communities helping over 64,000 beneficiaries gain access to safe water through 64 wells that have been drilled.
+Hand pump repair training is an essential part of the WASH program as it is an income generation opportunity for those who complete the course because they are able to repair broken hand pumps in their communities, therefore, JDA trained 33 people including 2 schools in hand pump repair and maintenance.
 The BLiSS curriculum directly applies the principles and practices of WASH to one of the most urgent health concerns in Afghanistan-mother/child health.
 We are currently working on creating a curriculum adapted to men to begin BLiSS for men.
-This year, 296 women completed eight weeks of BLiSS training and received hygiene and BLiSS kits.
+This year, 306 women completed eight weeks of BLiSS training and received hygiene and BLiSS kits.